When I lived in Australia, I used to hate going to motorcycle shows.

 So you can walk right up to that Vincent that’s just arrived, and check it out up close.

-Your mouth’s hanging open, a friendly stranger pointed out helpfully, as I stood there in the sunshine, ogling the Vincent with some little smudges of road dirt.
+Your mouth’s hanging open, a friendly stranger pointed out helpfully, as I stood there in the sunshine, ogling the Vincent and its little smudges of road dirt.

 If only all motorcycle shows could give you the power to time travel.